dense-analysis/ale/CONTRIBUTING.md

 Have fun, and work on whatever floats your boat.
 Take It Easy :tm:.

+When writing code, follow the [Google Vimscript Style Guide](https://google.github.io/styleguide/vimscriptguide.xml), and run `vint -s` on your files to check for most of what the guide mentions and more.
+If you install this plugin and install [Vint](https://github.com/Kuniwak/vint), it will check your code while you type.

 <a name="pull-requests"></a>

 # 2. Creating Pull Requests